 The Board has not adopted a formal policy with regard to the consideration of diversity in identifying director nominees.
-In determining whether to recommend a director nominee, the Nominating Committee considers and discusses diversity, among other factors, with a view toward the needs of the Board as a whole.
-The Board generally conceptualizes diversity expansively to include, without limitation, concepts such as race, gender, national origin, differences of viewpoint, professional experience, education, skill and other qualities that contribute to the Board, when identifying and recommending director nominees.
-The Board believes that the inclusion of diversity as one of many factors considered in selecting director nominees is consistent with the Board's goal of creating a Board that best serves the needs of the Company and the interests of its shareholders.
+In determining whether to recommend a director nominee, the Nominating Committee considers and discusses diversity, among other factors, with a view toward meeting the needs of the Board as a whole.
+The Board generally conceptualizes diversity expansively to include, without limitation, concepts such as background, skills, experience, expertise, differences of viewpoint, education, gender, race and culture, and other qualities that contribute to the Board, when identifying and recommending director nominees.